stackbit-projects/beige-mustard-5ecfd/content/pages/index.md

   - type: hero_section
     section_id: hero
     content: >-
-      We are a brand and design practice.
+      brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/).
     actions: